kariimjr/SpeedyNews/README.md

 ## 🎯 Main Objective

-[cite_start]The main objective of this application is to design and implement a modern, simple, and efficient user interface that allows users to browse news comfortably[cite: 31].
+The main objective of this application is to design and implement a modern, simple, and efficient user interface that allows users to browse news comfortably.
 The UI/UX was prioritized to ensure:
 * **Fast and smooth interactions**
 * **Clear layout hierarchy**
 * **Comfortable reading environment**